Matthewg657/Matthewg657.github.io/index.md

 # Hello World

 This is my home page!
-My name is Matthew GUzman and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Science.
+My name is Matthew Guzman and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Science.

 ## Computer Science Projects